oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <h3> Who is exempt from the self employment tax? </h3>

 According to section 1402 of the Tax Code, not everyone who would otherwise be considered self employed has to pay self-employment tax.
-Those who are exempt from self-employment tax include but are not limited to: 1) “a duly ordained, commissioned, or licensed minister of a church or a member of a religious order . . .”, 2) Christian Science practitioners, 3) those who earn money from trading stocks or receiving dividends as long as they are not dealers in stocks and securities, 4) landlords who earn money from rentals and/or personal property leased with real estate, 5) partners of a firm who earn stipend without working in the course of business, and 6) limited partners who earn distributed shares.
+Those who are exempt from self-employment tax include but are not limited to:

+1) “a duly ordained, commissioned, or licensed minister of a church or a member of a religious order . . .”,
+2)  Christian Science practitioners,
+3)  those who earn money from trading stocks or receiving dividends as long as they are not dealers in stocks and securities
+4)  landlords who earn money from rentals and/or personal property leased with real estate, 5) partners of a firm who earn stipend without working in the course of business, and 6) limited partners who earn distributed shares.

 <h3> What Can You Deduct As A Self-Employed Worker? </h3>

 When you work for companies like Uber, Lyft, GrubHub, or Doordash, you are not an employee; you’re an “on-demand” worker or an “independent contractor.”
 The same goes for anyone working freelance, consulting, and other independent trades.

 Legally, you’re a sole proprietor, meaning  you are in business for yourself and can deduct expenses from your gross income to get your total taxable income.
 This information is filed on Schedule C, Profit or Loss from Business, which attaches to your 1040 income tax return.

 Remember that your self employment work has to be conducted with a “reasonable degree of regularity” to be considered a business rather than a hobby.
 If your work is considered a hobby, you will not be able to take full advantage of the deductions listed below.

 If you have doubts about whether your work is actually a business, talk to an experienced accountant.
 As a general rule, if you don’t show profit for at least three out of five consecutive years, the IRS can decide that your work is a hobby if they are not otherwise convinced you are operating a legitimate business.
 The IRS is doing a great job of catching up with the gig economy and, as recently as 2019, has created a [gig economy knowledge center](https://www.irs.gov/businessces/gig-economy-tax-center).

 Importantly, taking a standard deduction will exempt you from tbe itemized deductions listed below, but not from the [qualified business deduction](https://www.nerdwallet.com/article/taxes/qualified-business-income-deduction).
 The standard deduction is a fixed amount and presents much less of a hassle.

 However, if you have substantial deductible business expenses, then you may want to take advantage of itemized deductions.
 The qualified business deduction is complex in that it benefits smaller businesses, but becomes increasingly difficult to take advantage of depending on the type of business and the amount of income the business generates.

 Below is a list of itemizable deductions you can use to reduce your total tax liability.

 <h4>Accounting</h4>

 You’re actually allowed to deduct accountant fees from your income.
-This includes but is not limited to **accounting**, **bookkeeping**, **tax return preparation**, and **tax advice**.
+This includes but is not limited to <b>accounting</b>, <b>bookkeeping</b>, <b>tax return preparation</b>, and <b>tax advice</b>.
 You can even deduct the <b>subscription cost of accounting and tax software</b> used to determine your tax liability.

 <h4>Home Office</h4>

 When you set up a home office, there are various items that can be deducted.
 You can add up the total expenses and deduct them from your gross income.
 You don’t have to have a home-based business to set up a home office deduction.
 The space can be a traditional office, workshop, studio, warehouse, store, or showroom.
 “Home” is not limited to a house but also includes apartments, lofts, trailers, mobile homes, and detached structures that are part of your residence like garages, sheds, or other buildings.

-The tax deductions relate to expenses associated with the space, like: **rent** or __depreciation, utilities, insurance, property taxes, maintenance, home repairs, remodeling, air conditioning,  alarm systems, answering machines, telephone answering service fees, internet services__, and much more.
+The tax deductions relate to expenses associated with the space, like: <b>rent</b> or <b>depreciation, utilities, insurance, property taxes, maintenance, home repairs, remodeling, air conditioning,  alarm systems, answering machines, telephone answering service fees, internet services</b>, and much more.

 Before you take a home office deduction, speak to a tax professional to see whether your office space qualifies.
 Generally, the space needs to be your “principal place of business” and it needs to be used “regularly and exclusively”(with few exceptions).
 Like many rules, the definitions for some of the terms create complexities that are best handled by a tax professional.
 See IRS Publication 587, [Business Use of Your Home](https://www.irs.gov/pub/irs-pdf/p587.pdf).

-> Fun note: A percentage of cell phone cost expense related to business can be deducted.
+>  A percentage of cell phone cost expense related to business can be deducted.
 Other deductible offense expenses include greeting cards and holiday cards

 <h4>Business Assets</h4>

 Additionally, you can deduct business assets like <b>tools, furniture, and vehicles</b>.
 It’s important to know that there are two modes of deduction when it comes to assets.